nicholasaleks/Damn-Vulnerable-Drone/Readme.md

 - **Drone Flight Controller** *(In-Scope)*: Controls the drone's flight mechanisms and autopilot.
 - **Drone Companion Computer** *(In-Scope)*: Simulates the drone's onboard computer.
-- **Operators Ground Control Station** *(In-Scope)*: Acts as the command and control center for the drone.
+- **Ground Control Station** *(In-Scope)*: Acts as the command and control center for the drone operator.
 - **Simulator** *(Out-of-Scope)*: Uses Gazebo to provide a realistic drone flight simulator as well as a management interface to control the simulated environment

 The above four containers make up the simulated drone-stack.
 This stack is intended to be built and run with docker on a Kali VM.
-You can manage the simulated environment by using the built-in DVD Management Console.
+You can manage the simulated environment by using the Simulator Management Web Console.

 ## Flight States